 In the sidebar, select the disk you want to format to use with Windows computers.

-Click the Scheme pop-up menu, then choose Master Boot Record.
+In the Erase dialog, click the Scheme pop-up menu, then choose a partition scheme.

 Click the Format pop-up menu, then choose one of the following: